projectsphere/sphere/README.md

 - `BOT_PREFIX`: The prefix used for non slash commands.
 Example `!`
 - `API_URL`: API URL if you setup the [Banlist API](https://github.com/projectsphere/banlist-api).
 - `API_KEY`: The API Key you set for your banlist.
 This key is used to access the endpoints securely.
-- `STEAM_API_KEY`: Your Steam API key for running checks on spoofers and cheaters.

 ## Installation
  1. Create a `.env` file and fill out your `BOT_TOKEN` and `BOT_PREFIX`